mennostraatsma/SML_test/_sources/intro.md

 For these notebooks we assume a basic knowledge of
 - Python, and specifically the numpy, pandas and geopandas packages
 - QGIS for overlay of data and visualization
-- QGIS for digitization of polygons of labelled reference data.
+- QGIS for digitization of polygons of labeled reference data.

 ```{tableofcontents}